guibueno/guibueno.github.io/_rationale/principles.markdown

 ### In a nutshell

-**Principles** are guidelines, good strategies, best practices, or hints that could increase the efficacy of a language learning process.
+**Principles** are mini-lessons that walk learners through guidelines, good strategies, best practices, or hints that could increase their efficacy in learning languages.

+### Within the narrative

+Language-Bug infections causes leaners to develop "language learning superpowers", which they cannot manage well at first.
+Principles are trainning sessions that will teach them to user these superpowers

 ### Association with existing material